vincentvete/test/README.md

 ### get order by ID [GET /order/{order_id}]

-Use this api to retreive the detail of order by order ID.
+Use this api to retrieve the detail of order by order ID.

 * required autorization header

 + Parameters
-    + order_id (number)
+    + order_id (integer)

 + Response 200 (application/json)